 Small Molecules

-We have real hands-on experience not only developing but also filing small molecule processes with regulatory agencies across the globe.
-We have developed processes that include a vast array of unit operations (reactions, extractions, solvent exchanges, distillation, adsorptions, crystallizations, and milling/micronization).
-To design and develop your process, we rely on the extensive experience of our team and the use of enabling technologies.
+We have extensive hands‑on experience developing and filing small‑molecule processes with regulatory agencies across the globe.
+Our process expertise spans a wide array of unit operations, from chemical reactions and separations to crystallization and particle engineering.
+To design and develop your process, we combine the deep experience of our team with the strategic use of enabling technologies.

 Unit Operations

-We have the expertise and capabilities to develop any unit operation used for in a synthetic route.
-Some examples of what we have done include:
+We have the expertise and capabilities to develop all unit operations required within a synthetic route.
+Examples of our experience include:

 Reactions.
-We have experience with a variety of reactions, including condensation reactions, C-C cross-coupling reactions, hydrogenations, catalysis, protection and deprotection, to name a few.
+We have experience with a variety of reactions, including condensation reactions, C-C cross-coupling reactions, hydrogenations, homogeneous and heterogeneous catalysis, protection and deprotection, and nitrosation reactions to name a few.
 Moreover, we have experience with different operation modes, including batch, semibatch, and continuous reactions.

-Adsorption.
-We have significant experience in developing impurity scavenging processes.
+Adsorptions.
+We have significant experience in developing impurity scavenging and water removal processes using adsorbents.
 Our expertise in mass transfer and thermodynamics makes our development process highly effective and efficient.

-Crystallization.
+Crystallizations.
 We design portable crystallizations and isolations.
 We have the tools and the knowledge to undertake complex crystallization development, particularly those processes where many drug substance critical quality attributes need to be met (form, purity profile, particle size).
 While quality is paramount, we keep in mind our client’s business goals (yield, cycle time, process greenness) and make relevant recommendations to ensure process robustness and scalability.
 We specialize in developing open/close loop crystallization policies that can be scaled up confidently.
-Based on our vast experience developing crystallizations, we avoid overengineering operations that do not translate well at large scale due to additional complexity or lack of access to specific technology at manufacturing facilities and contract manufacturing organizations.
-From simple kinetics of growth and nucleation, to multidimensional population balances, our team develop robust crystallization processes for free forms, salts, and cocrystals.
+Based on our vast experience developing crystallizations, we avoid overengineering operations that do not translate well at large scale due to additional complexity or lack of access to specific technology at manufacturing facilities.
+From simple kinetics of growth and nucleation, to multidimensional population balances, our team develop robust crystallization processes.

 Milling.
 Our team has pioneered several new methodologies to design and scale up wet milling and dry milling operations.
 We characterize the main phenomena that affect particle size or form, including particle breakage and form transformation rate and build scale independent milling curves that can be translated between equipment and minimize the number of experiments.